hiik3n/RubyonRails_myRestaurant/README.md

 # CoderRestaurant Website

-**Coder Restaurant** is a Ruby on Rails restaurant website let users order foods.
+**MyRestaurant** is a Ruby on Rails restaurant website let users order foods.

 Submitted by: **Lam Do**